Skip to content

 View all vacancies in this region

-With experience, you could move into a supervisory role, like depot manager or route manager.
+With experience and further training, you could move into a supervisory role, like depot manager or route manager.

-With further training you could become a driving trainer, teaching new staff how to drive trams.
+Other options include working in revenue protection or being a driving trainer, teaching new staff how to operate trams.

 You can find out more about careers in passenger transport from Careers That Move.